Fabio. He was such a lovely host and it felt really comfortable spending time wih him.Petina, Brussels, 2026

 Three days in Brussels might sound ambitious, but this charming city reveals itself in layers, like a perfectly crafted Belgian chocolate with surprising centers.
 I've walked these cobbled streets for years, and I'll share the real Brussels, not the postcard version.

-Planning your Brussels 3 day itinerary means balancing the must-see landmarks with those hidden corners where locals actually hang out.
+Planning your Brussels 3-day itinerary means balancing the must-see landmarks with those hidden corners where locals actually hang out.
 This Brussels itinerary 3 days covers everything from the iconic Grand Place to the best chocolate shops tucked away in quiet alleys.
-Whether you're wondering what to do in Brussels for 3 days, seeking what to see in Brussels in 3 days, or considering 3 days in Brussels tours, this guide delivers authentic experiences beyond typical tourist traps.
+Whether you're wondering what to do in Brussels for 3 days, seeking what to see in Brussels in 3 days, or looking for Brussels experiences beyond the usual tourist route, this guide delivers the city’s landmarks, neighborhoods, food stops, and beer cafes with a more local eye.

 Day 1: Grand Place and the Historic Heart